Lazy Days, Falling Asleep, Stuck in School, Dreaming

 Mr. Jalle asks, “Any questions?”

-And I watch the bluebird, and Steph watches him too, thinking, some day, little bird, we’ll be flying with you and what will you think of us then?
+And I watch the bluebird, and Steph watches as well, thinking, some day, little bird, we’ll be flying with you and what will you think of us then?
 No more significant dates in history to memorize.
 No more learning the names of men and women who’ve done greater things than we ever will.
 Nothing in the way.
 Only things to fly over and under, inside and outside…

 The bell rings and everyone stands from their seats.
 Everyone at once.
 Chair legs scrape against the floor and Mr. Jalle is saying something about homework but no on hears.
 We’ll either turn it in or we won’t.
 We’ll either pass or we’ll fail.
 We’ll win or we’ll lose.
 Because even though there’s a greenish tint around my eyes from the water in the swamp the world is still a black and white affair.

-Leave a Reply
+Leave a Comment

+Your email address will not be published.
 Required fields are marked *